-Increase Mather was one of the most powerful ministers of his day, and Cotton was eager to make a name for himself and rise to the level of influence of his famous father, and grandfathers (Richard Mather and John Cotton).
+Increase Mather was one of the most powerful Puritan ministers of his day.
+Cotton wanted to make a name for himself and rise to the level of influence of his famous father.
+He also had prominent grandfathers, Richard Mather and John Cotton.

-King James II had thrown the colony into turmoil, revoking its charter, which had allowed the colony to choose its own leaders and largely govern itself.
-He replaced the government with his hand-picked appointee, Edmund Andros.
-Andros’ second in command was Joseph Dudley (who governed on an interim basis in 1685 while Andros’ appointment was finalized).
-While Andros issued offensive new rules, such as banning town meetings, levying new taxes and trying to give away public lands, Dudley enforced his decisions as judge.
+King James II had thrown the colony into turmoil that year.
+He had revoked its charter, which had allowed the colony to choose its own leaders and largely govern itself.
+James replaced the government with his hand-picked appointee, Edmund Andros.
+Andros had a second in command, Joseph Dudley.
+Dudley governed on an interim basis in 1685 while Andros awaited finalization of his appointment.

-Dudley was the son of Thomas Dudley, who arrived in the new world in 1630 and served four terms as governor of the Massachusetts Bay Colony.
-A founder of Cambridge, he was a devout Puritan.
+Dudley was the son of Thomas Dudley, a devout Puritan who arrived in the new world in 1630 and served four terms as governor of the Massachusetts Bay Colony.
+Dudley, like his father, embraced Puritan beliefs.

 The remark would haunt Dudley.

 Against this backdrop, in 1688, Cotton Mather was called upon to pray for the health of the children of one of his parishioners, John Goodwin.
 Goodwin employed a cleaning woman, Ann “Goody” Glover.
 Originally from Ireland, she had come to the United States via Barbados.
-She and her family were among thousands of Irish that the English government forcibly deported to the West Indies as indentured servants in the 1640s.
+She and her family belonged to the thousands of Irish that the English government forcibly deported to the West Indies as indentured servants in the 1640s.

 By 1688, she was an elderly cleaning woman, widowed and living in Boston.
-Glover had an altercation with one of the Goodwin children over some missing cloth, and shortly thereafter the children began feeling ill.
+She had an altercation with one of the Goodwin children over some missing cloth.
+Shortly thereafter the children began feeling ill.

-A doctor was called in, and he diagnosed the children as suffering from witchcraft.
-With Joseph Dudley now serving as judge and Cotton Mather as one of Glover’s chief accusers, the two oversaw Glover’s conviction for witchcraft.
-She was hanged.
-Her real sin was not witchcraft, but being Catholic.
-Had she renounced her Catholicism, she likely would have been spared.
+A doctor came to see the children, and he diagnosed them as suffering from witchcraft.
+Cotton Mather and Joseph Dudley served as accuser and judge, respectively.
+The two oversaw Glover’s conviction.
+She was hanged for witchcraft, but her real sin was her Catholicism.
+Had she renounced her Catholicism, they likely would have spared her.

 The case foreshadowed the 1692 witch hysteria in Salem, in which the Mathers played a role.
 Cotton Mather famously, in the Salem case, wrote that spectral evidence could be used, but should not be the sole reason for convicting someone.